Ben-Kincaid/indeps/README.md

   );

   // Parse using `parseLock`
-  const parsedLock = parseLock({
+  const lock = parseLock({
     type: "yarn",
     data: lockData
   });

   // create a DAG from the packages specified in the lockfile.
-This is used to determine the require path - or dependency tree - of a specific module specified in `yarn.lock` or `package-lock.json`. const graph = createDependencyGraph(lock);
+This is used to determine the require path - or dependency tree - of each module. const graph = createDependencyGraph(lock);

   // Normalize & hydrate all of the necessary data into a complete dependency list. const data = createDependencyData({
-    lock: parsedLock,
+    lock,
-    pkg: parsedPkg,
+    pkg,
     graph
   });